 E2 – E2 provides career development program for international students.
 It has numerous jobs and internship opportunities available just for international students!
 Due to visa restrictions and uncertainty, we all know that finding a job related to what you study in Australia is a tough barrier to overcome.
 The team have been working tireless to educate employers in Australia that international students can do the job better than the locals!
 Whenever you are running out of steam in finding a job, connect with E2 and see what is out there!

-I have been underpaid by my employer, who should I contact and get help?
+I have been underpaid by my employer, who should I contact to get help?

 If you are working in Australia, you must know that employees have to be paid at least their minimum pay rates and entitlements.
 Some employers will use international students’ lack of language and information to underpay them.
 To find minimum pay rates and entitlements, you can check the latest minimum wage for international students in Australia, or use the Australian official Pay Calculator.

 If you have a specific work rights problem, contact the Fair Work Ombudsman (FWO), they have all the news and featured information that you may need.
 You can also call them to get help.
 Workplace rights work on everyone who works in Australia, make sure that you are getting the fair wage!

 I hate my course, by any chances can I change it?

 It is especially important that as an international student, you do everything in your power to ensure that you protect your interest.
 It happens a lot when international students have complaints about their providers (college, University, etc.) and educators (teachers, lecturers, etc.) If your gut feeling tells you that the program that you signed up for did not deliver on its promise either because the quality of education is lacking, or you are being sandwiched in a class of over 50 students.
 It is time to stop wasting your hard-earned money and switch to something better.